 Recreational blue-green algae alerts

-If you come into contact with algae, rinse it off with fresh water.
+If you come into contact with the algae, rinse it off with fresh water.
 Seek medical advice if symptoms appear.

 Alert types explained